makeup/makeup-js/packages/makeup-menu/README.md

 ## HTML

 The following markup structure and classnames are required.
+Any SVG icons can be used.

 ### Stateless Menu